 10 Ways to Help Others During COVID-19

-The coronavirus (COVID-19) has put our world into pandemic and left many of us feeling helpless and wondering, “How can we help?”
+The coronavirus (COVID-19) has put our world into a pandemic and left many of us feeling helpless and wondering, “How can we help?”
 Health and safety are top priorities for a great deal of Americans.
 Spending time in a large crowd or doing hands-on volunteering may seem risky, so it’s time to get creative!
 There are many ways you can help while remaining safe and socially distant.

 During times of mass uncertainty, there are always underserved groups that desperately need help.
 Many nonprofit organizations rely on volunteers to operate successfully and serve their community’s needs.
 Unfortunately, a pandemic such as COVID-19 can dwindle a volunteer crew down to zero.